-In figure 3.6, Employment is presented on X-axis and Expected Receipts is presented on Y-axis.
+In figure 3.6, Employment is presented on X-axis and Expected Receipts is presented on Yaxis.
 AD is aggregate demand curve and AS is aggregate supply curve.
 These two curves intersect on E point i.e., equilibrium point.
 Aggregate demand on E point called "effective demand".
 On this point aggregate demand convert into aggregate effective demand.
 On E point total receipts is OP and level of employment is OQ.
-If the level of employment is less then OQ i.e., OQ_1 , then it increases again at OQ level because on OQ_1 level of employment aggregate demand price (OP_2) is more than aggregate supply price (OP_1), consequently entrepreneurs will increase production and level of employment will also arise.
+If the level of employment is less then OQ i.e., $OQ_1$ , then it increases again at OQ level because on $OQ_1$ level of employment aggregate demand price ( $OP_2$ ) is more than aggregate supply price ( $OP_1$ ), consequently entrepreneurs will increase production and level of employment will also arise.

-On the other hand, If the level of employment is OQ_2 , then aggregate demand price is less than aggregate supply price.
+On the other hand, If the level of employment is $OQ_2$ , then aggregate demand price is less than aggregate supply price.
 Entrepreneur will not get production cost, consequently entrepreneurs will decrease production and level of employment will also down.
-So, the level of employment will be shift from OQ_2 to OQ.
-Here it can be concluded that when aggregate demand and supply will be equal then the point of equilibrium i.e., effective demand can be determined.
+So, the level of employment will be shift from $OQ_2$ to OQ.
+Here it can be concluded that when aggregate demand and aggregate supply will be equal then the point of equilibrium i.e., effective demand can be determined.

-3.2.3.1 Equilibrium not necessarily on full Employment
+3.1.4.1 Equilibrium not Necessarily on full Employment

-Now it is clear from the above discussion that equilibrium will be established at the point where aggregate demand curve and aggregate supply curve intersect with each other.
+Now it is clear from the above discussion that equilibrium will be determined when aggregate demand curve and aggregate demand supply curve intersect with each other.
 But it not necessarily that full employment will be in the situation of equilibrium.
 It can be in case of under employment.
 It is elaborated in figure 3.7.
-In the figure AS is aggregate supply curve and AD, AD_1 , AD_2 are aggregate demand curves.
+In the figure aggregate supply curve denoted by AS and aggregate demand curves by AD, $AD_1$ , $AD_2$ .
 When demand curve is AD then equilibrium is on E. On this point underemployment equilibrium exist in economy, as both curves intersect each other's at the OQ level of employment.
-Here OQ_1 labor still unemployed i.e., in this situation resources are not optimally utilized.
+Here $OQ_1$ labor still unemployed i.e., in this situation resources are not optimally utilized.

-Economy will get full employment equilibrium, when OQ_1 labor work in economy and this will be possible when aggregate demand curve cuts aggregate supply curve on E_1 .
-Here, on point E_1 , full employment level will be established on OQ_1 .
+Economy will get full employment equilibrium, when $OQ_1$ labor work in economy and this will be possible when aggregate demand curve cuts aggregate supply curve on $E_1$ .
+Here, on point $E_1$ , full employment level will be established on $OQ_1$ .
 On this point labor and resources are fully utilized.
-If aggregate demand curve shift to AD_2 then equilibrium will be on E_2 , this is called Over Full Employment Equilibrium.
+If aggregate demand curve shift to $AD_2$ then equilibrium will be on $E_2$ , this is called Over Full Employment Equilibrium.
 Here level of employment and production level will not increase.
 Due to inflation aggregate supply price will hike.
 In short in can be concluded that it not necessarily that full employment will be in the situation of equilibrium it can be in other cases also.

-3.3 Importance or Significance of Theory of Effective Demand
+3.2 Importance or Significance of Theory of Effective Demand